 Gene Murrow, Executive Director - Gene was founder and president of two successful computer companies and has been involved with early music for over 40 years.
-Following a music degree from Columbia, he toured with the New York Renaissance Band and the Paul Winter Consort.
+Following a music degree from Columbia with oboe studies at Juilliard, he toured with the New York Renaissance Band and the Paul Winter Consort.
 He has coached American Recorder Society Chapters and at early music workshops throughout the United States for over 30 years, and served as ARS President from 1994-2000.
-A founding member of Early Music America, he currently serves on the Board of Directors.
-As General Manager of the Early Music Foundation in New York City from 2002-2006, he managed over 40 concerts, 3 tours, and production of 3 CD recordings, and created the first New York Early Music Celebration.
+A founding member of Early Music America, he has served on the Board of Directors for two terms.
+Prior to founding GEMS in 2007, he served as General Manager of Early Music/New York in New York City.

 Paul Ross, Operations - Following a career in publishing, Paul joined GEMS to design and implement effective scheduling and management systems for our organization.
 For the last 14 years, he was Managing Editor of Ziff-Davis's PC Magazine, where he coordinated the efforts of some 40 professionals in writing, editorial, design, and printing to ensure that the magazine reached newsstands and subscribers on time, twice a month.